The Science of Hand Washing

 always see what we do, so be sure to talk about it.

-and don't forget to tattle on yourself once in a while.
+before helping prepare snack.
+And don't forget to tattle on yourself once in a while,

 Sometimes sharing about mistakes you've made (in a funny and

-forgiving way) and talking about why you wish you'd done it
+forgiving way) and talking about why you will do it

 differently is more effective than pretending you do the